rails/webpacker/README.md

 Webpacker makes it easy to use the JavaScript preprocessor and bundler [Webpack](https://webpack.github.io) to manage application-like JavaScript in Rails.
-It coexists with the asset pipeline, as the purpose is only to use Webpack for app-like JavaScript, not images, css, or even JavaScript Sprinkles (that all continues to live in app/assets).
+It coexists with the asset pipeline, as the primary purpose for Webpack is app-like JavaScript, not images, css, or even JavaScript Sprinkles (that all continues to live in app/assets).
+It is, however, possible to use Webpacker for CSS and images assets as well, in which case you may not even need the asset pipeline.
+This is mostly relevant when exclusively using component-based JavaScript frameworks.

 It's designed to work with Rails 5.1+ and makes use of the [Yarn](https://yarnpkg.com) dependency management that's been made default from that version forward.